theartak/SchoolAPI/README.md

-demo for a potential project
+demo for a freelance project